DuqueDeTuring/books2explore/readme.md

 - Advanced Programming in the UNIX Environment
 - Advanced Topics in Types and Programming Languages (The MIT Press) by Ed.
 Pierce, Benjamin C.
 - Advanced Unix Programming	Advanced Unix Programming by Marc J. Rochkind
+- Adventures Among Ants: A Global Safari With a Cast of Trillions.
+By Mark W. Moffett
 - Adventures of a Mathematician, S.M.
 Ulam
+- Adventures of Sherlock Holmes, The.
+By Sir Arthur Conan Doyle
 - Against Elections by David Van Reybrouck
 - Against Empathy by Paul Bloom on Apple Books (Entrevista con el autor en Mindscape: https://itunes.apple.com/cr/podcast/sean-carrolls-mindscape-science-society-philosophy/id1406534739?l=en&mt=2&i=1000430105136 )
 - Against Interpretation: And Other Essays by Susan Sontag
+- Against Method.
+By Paul Feyerabend
 - Age of Anger: A History of the Present
+- Age of Surveillance Capitalism, The.
+By Shoshana Zuboff
 - Agents of Influence: Britain’s Secret Intelligence War Against the IRA, Aaron Edwards
 - AI and Humanity By Illah Reza Nourbakhsh and Jennifer Keating
 - Aké: The Years of Childhood by Wole Soyinka
+- Albert Camus' Critique of Modernity, by Ronald D. Srigley
 - Albert Camus: A Life by Olivier Todd
-- Albert Camus' Critique of Modernity, by Ronald D. Srigley
 - Albert Camus: Solitude and Solidarity by Catherine Camus
 - Albert Einstein, The Human Side: Glimpses from His Archives by Albert Einstein, Edited by Helen Dukas and Banesh Hoffmann
 - Algerian Chronicles by Albert Camus